aspittel/zen-of-programming/src/posts/building-a-kickass-portfolio.md

 ### What I could still do better

 As far as effectiveness for converting people to my other social media, I could have links to my sites on each page rather than just the contact page.
 I also probably need to cull through my projects and choose a few to feature, rather than have 26 personal projects listed!
-I also don't have screenshots of my project -- this is intentional, but I could probably get more traffic to them if I put pictures on them.
+I also don't have screenshots of my projects -- this is intentional, but I could probably get more traffic to them if I put pictures on them.
 I didn't like the different color palettes that adding in screenshots of my program would create.
 Also, I don't have many projects that I find super impressive in themselves.
 For the most part, they are pretty small, and I create them to learn something.
 I could further optimize my site, but for now, I really like where its at.

 ## My tips for building a kickass portfolio